Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Calculations and discussions

-We have performed the CCPES calculations on the 1-quasiproton and 3-qp states in $N$ = 106 odd-mass isotones.
+We have performed the configuration-constrained PES calculations on the 1-quasiproton and 3-qp states in $N$ = 106 odd-mass isotones.
 Table \ref{table1} presents the calculated deformations and energies of the g.s., the possible high-$\Omega$ 1-quasiproton and low-lying high-$K$ 3-qp states, compared with the available experimental data.
 Our calculations reproduce the experimentally assigned spin-parity of the g.s. of these nuclei, except for $^{177}$Lu, in which the calculated lowest 1-quasiproton configuration is the $\pi9/2^{-}[514]$ rather than the experimentally assigned $\pi7/2^{+}[404]$~\cite{georgepjalu177}.
 However, the calculated $\pi7/2^{+}[404]$ configuration lies only 259 keV above the $\pi9/2^{-}[514]$ state.
 Given the strong dependence of 1-qp state energies on the ordering and spacing of single-particle levels, the deviation in their relative positions falls within an acceptable range.

-Experimentally, the spin and parity of the g.s. of $^{183}$Ir~\cite{ladenbauer1975some} and $^{185}$Au~\cite{desthuilliers1979structure,BERG1983445,larabee1986shape} have been assigned to be the $5/2^{-}$ states built on the $\pi1/2^-[541]$ configuration, while a strong mixing between the $\pi1/2^-[541]$ and $\pi5/2^-[532]$ configurations attributed to the Coriolis interactions has been proposed for the $5/2^-$ g.s. of $^{185}$Au, ~\cite{WALLMEROTH1989224}.
-Our calculations show that the $\pi1/2^-[541]$ configuration has the lowest energy, while the $\pi5/2^-[532]$ state is about 500 keV higher.
-The present PES calculations show that these two low-lying 1-quasiproton states both have considerable triaxial deformations, which would reinforce substantial configuration mixing.
-However, configuration mixing calculations are beyond the scope of the present work.
+One may ask the sensitivity of these calculated results to the pairing strengths or the Woods–Saxon parameters.
+Note that previous work has shown that adjustment of pairing strength mainly influences the quasiparticle energy gaps and only slightly affects the deformations~\cite{xu1998multi}, while the ordering of single-particle levels at a certain deformation is primarily determined by the choice of the Woods–Saxon potential parameters.
+To examine the robustness of this result, we therefore have tested with several known parameter sets, including those of Blomquist and Wahlborn~\cite{Blomquist1960}, the parameters of Chepurnov~\cite{Chepurnov1967}, the parameters given by Rost~\cite{RostPLB1968}, and the ``new'' parameters~\cite{DudekJPG1979}.
+We found that the deviation in the relative positions of the $\pi9/2^{-}[514]$ and $\pi7/2^{+}[404]$ configurations of $^{177}$Lu is preserved with different parameter sets.
+To accurately reproduce the ordering of the low-lying 1-qp states of $^{177}$Lu, an improvement of the Woods-Saxon potential is needed.